b-brankovics/b-brankovics.github.io/about.md

 on my home computer.
 As a Linux user I started learning a bit of shell programming which did not exceed the bare essentials for maintaining my OS installation.
 During my Master studies Edx was launched and I took up the first course on Python, _Introduction to Computer Science and Programming Using Python (MITx - 6.00.1x)_.
-This course thought me the basics of programming.
+This course taught me the basics of programming.
 After this course I started experimenting with some of the sequence data that I have generated during my internship or data I downloaded.
 The next major step that helped my become a bioinformatician was when I read